CentaurusInfra/arktos/README.md

 To report a problem, please [create an issue](https://github.com/CentaurusInfra/arktos/issues) in the project repo.

-To ask a question, here is [the invitation](https://join.slack.com/t/arktosworkspace/shared_invite/zt-cmak5gjq-rBxX4vX2TGMyNeU~jzAMLQ) to join [Arktos slack channels](http://arktosworkspace.slack.com/).
-You can also post in the [email group](https://groups.google.com/forum/#!forum/arktos-user), or [create an issue](https://github.com/CentaurusInfra/arktos/issues) of question type in the repo.
+To ask a question, please start a new discussion [here](https://github.com/CentaurusInfra/arktos/discussions/new).